MrEbabi/Woocommerce-Helper-Functions/README.md

 # Woocommerce-Helpful-Functions
-- This repository includes different functions and solutions that I develop for specific Woocommerce problems that mentioned in stackoverflow posts.
+- This repository includes different functions and solutions that I develop for specific Woocommerce problems mentioned in stackoverflow posts.

 - Each file includes:
  1) Link of stackoverflow post